 So, here’s a list of most of the equipment and materials you need for this project:

-If done correctly, having a basement under your garage can be a pretty exciting addition to your home.
-You get all the advantages of having an extra room without extending the existing footprint of your house.
+If done correctly, having a garage with basement underneath can be an exciting addition to your home.
+You get all the advantages of having an extra room without extending the existing footprint of your garage.

 On the flip side, long hours and high expenses go into a high-demand job like this.

 In addition, you risk scaring off potential buyers who may be wary of the idea.
-Some may consider it a safety hazard and decide that it’s just not worth it.
+Some may consider a garage basement a safety hazard and decide that it’s just not worth it.

 So, weigh all the pros and cons first, then consider your needs and wants.
 Finally, tally in your budget.

 Are you still convinced that this is a great idea?
-Then, it’s time to go out there, find the best contractor in your area, and get to work!
+Then, it’s time to go out there, find the best contractor in your area, and get to work on your garage basement!